What Is A Planogram?

 An assortment of products that matches the category.

-Product classifications, product images, dimensions, brand description, product status, display structure, barcode.
+Product classifications, product images, dimensions, brand description, product status, display structure, and barcode.

 Fixture type (shelves, hanging bars, hanging pegs, baskets) and fixture dimensions (floor to shelf height, shelf height, width and depth).